 Following the TMI accident, and the recognition that U.S. utilities were unlikely to order additional nuclear plants without radical improvements in reactor safety, the nuclear vendors initiated competing designs with improved safety.
 They often erroneously claimed that these designs were "inherently safe."
 One entry into the field was General Electric's PRISM design.
 As noted earlier, PRISM utilizes nine reactor modules arranged in three identical 415 Mw_e power blocks for an overall plant net electrical rating of 1245 Mw_e.
-Thus, each of the nine reactor modules has about one-half the power output of Monju.
+Thus, each of the nine reactor modules has about one-fifth the power output of a BN-800.

 PRISM, like other advanced "paper designs," appears safer than existing and previous designs such as the CRBR, Kalkar, Monju and Superphenix.
 The PRISM modules are relatively small pool-type reactors.
 Their size enables them to rely on several assertedly "passive" systems to perform essential safety functions.
-For example, PRISM is advertised as having "passive shutdown heat removal for loss-of-coolant events, and passive reactivity control for undercooling or overpower events with failure to scram."
-The passive reactivity control is a negative reactivity feedback mechanism which causes the power level to decrease when the fuel heats up without input from control systems or operator action.
+For example, PRISM is advertised as having "passive shutdown heat removal for loss-of-coolant events, and passive reactivity control for undercooling or overpower events with failure to scram."67 The passive reactivity control is a negative reactivity feedback mechanism which causes the power level to decrease when the fuel heats up without input from control systems or operator action.
 This is referred to by some as "inherent shutdown," but the reactor does not actually go subcritical.
+Rather, the chain reaction keeps going, but at a much reduced power level.68 The PRISM design is subject to large positive reactivity insertions in the event of sodium coolant boiling.69 As noted above, large reactivity insertions can result in the destruction of the reactor, similar to what occurred in the 1986 Chernobyl Unit 4 accident.